Jack Dunne (rugby union)

-Jack Dunne is an Irish rugby union player who plays for Exeter Chiefs in England's Premiership Rugby.
-He previously played for Leinster.
+Jack Dunne is an Irish rugby union player who plays for Toyota Industries Shuttles, in the Japanese Top League.
+He previously played for Exeter Chiefs in England's Premiership Rugby and also for Leinster in the URC.
 He plays as a lock and represented Dublin University in the All-Ireland League.
 Dunne studied theoretical physics in Trinity College, where he received both a rugby scholarship and the Naughton Scholarship for physics.

 Underage rugby

 Dunne attended St Michael's College, Dublin and entered the Leinster sub-academy immediately upon leaving school in 2017 before being promoted to the full academy in the Summer of 2018.
 He was selected for the Ireland U20s in the 2018 Six Nations Under 20s Championship and at the 2018 World Rugby Under 20 Championship.
 Captained the Seapoint U10s B team in 2008.